 The terms Prophet and Messenger do not have the same meaning

 Some of us claim that the words prophet and messenger have the same meaning.
 But it has been confirmed from the following verse that the words prophet and messenger do not have the same meaning for having a phrase “a prophet nor a messenger” in the verse, 22:52:

-[22:52] And we did not send before you any messenger (rasuulin) nor a prophet (nabiyyin), without having the devil interfere in his recitation.
+[22:52] And we did not send any messenger (rasuulin) of your before nor a prophet (nabiyyin), without having the devil interfere in his recitation.
 God then nullifies the devil interference as well as God perfects His revelations.
-And God is Omniscient, Most Wise.
+And God is Knower, Wise.

 Note: If the words “prophet” and “messenger” had the same meaning, God would not be saying “any messenger nor a prophet”.
 Had the two words had exactly the same meaning, then mentioning one of them would have been sufficient to convey the message.